POST /v1/payouts is idempotent. Retry the same logical request as many

 How keys are picked

-external_id without colliding.
+the same external_id without colliding.

 Replay semantics